The Shards: Plot summary

-Robert meanwhile claims that he is being followed by some 'freak' who has been stalking him from a distance.
+Meanwhile, Robert claims that he is being stalked.
 Bret discovers that Susan is cheating on Thom with Robert, and their secret affair eventually blows up.
-Debbie begins to receive silent phone calls and her horse is found mutilated and killed.
+Debbie begins to receive silent phone calls, and her horse is found mutilated and killed.
 She is later attacked in her swimming pool by an unseen assailant whom she escapes.

-After an attack on Susan and her former boyfriend Thom by a masked man, who flees after Susan bites into his arm, Bret goes to Robert's penthouse apartment, seals the door to the unit, unplugs the phones, and grabs a kitchen knife to confront Robert.
-The two end up in a knife fight.
-Robert falls to his death, and it is ruled a suicide based on Bret's account of events.
+After an attack on Susan and Thom by a masked man, who flees after Susan bites into his arm, Bret goes to Robert's penthouse, seals the door to the unit, unplugs the phones and grabs a kitchen knife to confront him.
+In the ensuing fight, Robert falls to his death, which is ruled a suicide based on Bret's account of events.

-The police discover the remains of one of the Trawler's victims in a house in Benedict Canyon belonging to Robert's uncle, at which Robert frequently stayed.
-Bret gains celebrity status at the school due to having apparently caught the serial killer.
-However, the Trawler claims another victim, and a note sent to police by the killer reveals that they were not Robert at all, but had rather committed the killings as an act of sacrifice to Robert, whom they named 'The God.'
-Despite admitting to all the killings, they deny any involvement in the attack on Thom and Susan, and declare that now that their 'God' is dead this will be their last killing.
-Nothing more is heard from the Trawler, but Bret's reputation and popularity plummets as his story is proven false, and after noticing a bite mark on Bret's arm in the exact place she bit her assailant, Susan comes to believe it was Bret who attacked herself and Thom.
+Police discover the remains of one of the Trawler's victims in a house in Benedict Canyon belonging to Robert's uncle, at which Robert frequently stayed.
+Bret gains celebrity status at school due to having apparently caught the serial killer.
+However, the Trawler claims another victim.
+A note sent by the killer reveals that they were not Robert at all but committed the killings as an act of sacrifice to Robert, whom they named "the God".
+Despite admitting to all the killings, they deny any involvement in the attack on Thom and Susan and declare that now that their "God" is dead, this will be their last killing.
+Nothing more is heard from the Trawler.

+Bret's reputation and popularity plummets as his story is proven false.
+After noticing a bite mark on Bret's arm in the exact place she bit her assailant, Susan comes to believe he attacked her and Thom.

-Two decades later, Thom attends a book signing by Bret, now a famous author, and asks Bret if it was him who attacked Susan and himself that night.
+Two decades later, Thom attends a book signing by Bret, now a famous author, and asks if it was him who attacked Susan and himself that night.
 Bret denies this and speculates that it was the Trawler in an unsuccessful killing attempt.
-The novel's ending is ambiguous, leaving the identity of the Trawler, Susan and Thom's attacker, the exact nature of Robert's death, and Bret's account of the whole ordeal open to debate.
+The novel's ending is ambiguous, leaving the identity of the Trawler, Susan and Thom's attacker, the exact nature of Robert's death and Bret's account of the whole ordeal open to debate.